CarloDiCastelnuovo/SC-exam/README.md

 print_images(od_gamma, 'Gamma Values')
 print_images(sd_gamma, 'Smoothed Gamma Values')
 ```
-and by the indices for the functions regarding clustering
+and by the indices for the functions regarding clustering: the indices for the columns in a pandas dataframe are indicated with a couple of integer numbers starting from 0,1 for the first one; so in the case of the 'Alfa' column the indices will be 2, 3:
 ```
 km_mat_alfa = fill_matricies_with_kMeansCluster_data(data, 2, 3, 2)
 gmm_mat_alfa = fill_matricies_with_gmmCluster_data(data, 2, 3, 2)